laurenkuehne/grfpChanges/index.md

 ----
 **Note**: This petition is related to a previous [open letter](https://jasonjwilliamsny.github.io/grfp2025/) about lack of clarity on the GRFP this year.
 In this current petition, we focus more narrowly on and request reversal of the changes in eligilibity.

+**Update (September 30, 2025)**We have sent this petition to NSF leadership and the Office of Science and Technology Policy, with a link to show the growing list of signatories, comments and stories.
+The petition remains open as we work to communicate the impacts to members of Congress, so please continue to sign and share the petition with others that have been impacted.

 ----
 <br>